 - Anna Katharina Elisabeth Fiegenbaum & Wilhelm Heinrich Schröer married on 17 October at Ladbergen, Province of Westphalia, Kingdom of Prussia.

 - Beginning of German emigration to Brazil.

-- English bricklayer patented the production of Portland cement.
+- Joseph Aspdin (1779-1855), an English cement manufacturer, received a British patent for the production of Portland cement.

 - Anna Christine Fiegenbaum & Hermann Heinrich Feldwisch married on 30 January in the Province of Westphalia, Kingdom of Prussia.